musket-ml/segmentation_training_pipeline/README.md

 ```
 #### Ensembling predictions

-Okey, what if you want to ensemble model from several folds?
+And what if you want to ensemble models from several folds?
 Just pass a list of fold numbers to
-`predict_in_directory` like in the following examples:
+`predict_in_directory` like in the following example:

 ```python
 cfg.predict_in_directory("D:/images_to_segment", [0,1,2,3,4], onPredict, {"pred": predictions, "images": images})
 ```
-Another supported option is to ensemble results from extra test time augmentation (flips) by adding keyword arg `ttflips=True`
+Another supported option is to ensemble results from extra test time augmentation (flips) by adding keyword arg `ttflips=True`.

 ### Custom evaluation code